CarlsonP4/shim/README.md

 ## Configuring  shim

-The `shim` service script consults the `/var/lib/shim/conf` file for configuration options.
-The default configuration options are shown below, and optional aut-configured values are indicated.
-Those values are set if you install `shim` from a binary rpm or deb package.
+The `shim` service reads the `/var/lib/shim/conf` file for configuration options.
+The default configuration options are shown commented out below.
+Some of these options are configured if you install `shim` from a binary rpm or deb package, taking their values from the running SciDB.
 ```
-auth=login
-ports=8080,8083s
-scidbhost=localhost
+#ports=8080,8083s
+#scidbhost=localhost
-scidbport=1239 (or auto-configured by apt/yum to a local SciDB port)
+#scidbport=1239 (or configured by apt/yum to a local SciDB port)
-user=root
+#tmp=/tmp (or configured by apt/yum to the local SciDB storage)
-tmp=/tmp  (or auto-configured by apt/yum to local SciDB storage directory)
+#user=scidb (or configured by apt/yum to the local SciDB user)
-max_sessions=50
-timeout=60
+#max_sessions=50
+#timeout=60
-instance=0  (or auto-configured by apt/yum to a local SciDB instance ID)
+#instance=0 (or configured by apt/yum to a local SciDB instance ID)
+#aio=0

 ```
 If an option is missing from the config file, the default value will be used.
 The options are:

-* `auth` A PAM authentication method (limited to 'login' for now).
 * `ports` A comma-delimited list of HTTP listening ports.
 Append the lowercase letter 's' to indicate SSL encryption.
 * `scidbhost` The host on which SciDB runs.